 E. Katherine Kottaras is originally from Chicago, and now she writes and teaches in the Los Angeles area.
 She holds an M.A. in English from the University of California, Irvine and teaches writing and literature at Pasadena City College.
 She is an active member of NCTE and SCBWI, as well as a proud board member of the Children’s Literature Council of Southern California.
 Katherine is interested in the stories we tell, the stories we are given, and the ways we can redefine our worlds by discovering which stories are true.

-She is the author of the YA contemporary novel, HOW TO BE BRAVE (2015) and the forthcoming THE BEST POSSIBLE ANSWER (2016), both from St. Martin’s Press/Griffin Teen.
+She is the author of the critically-acclaimed YA contemporary novels, HOW TO BE BRAVE (2015) and THE BEST POSSIBLE ANSWER (2016), both from St. Martin’s Press/Griffin Teen.

 E. Katherine Kottaras was born in a booth, or at least that’s what her mother always said.
 She spent a good majority of her childhood at Dyner’s Restaurant, located on the corner of Grand and State in Chicago, Illinois.
 Her daily after-school snack was French fries and feta cheese.
 She took piano, violin, ballet and tap; she still doesn’t know how to play an instrument, but various personal trainers have commented on her innate coordination and ability to freestyle.
 She spent her high school days shocking plants for the science fair, researching early twentieth century architects for the history fair, and planting trees for the Eco-Club.
 In other words, she was a nerd – and a proud one at that.